haji5/duely/README.md

 - **Battle history** - Track all your previous battles and results
 - **Popular brackets** - Discover trending content from the community
 - **Media optimization** - Lazy loading, error handling, and performance optimization
-- **Redis caching** - High-performance caching for brackets and results with cache management
+- **Valkey caching** - High-performance caching for brackets and results with cache management
 - **Rate limiting** - Protection against abuse with 5 submissions per minute per user
 - **Input sanitization** - XSS protection with HTML sanitization using Jsoup
-- **Health monitoring** - Actuator endpoints for database and Redis health checks
+- **Health monitoring** - Actuator endpoints for database and Valkey health checks

 ## 🏗️ Architecture